-So, I am currently using Loving Tan 2Hr Express Tan in Dark.
+So, I am currently using Loving Tan 2Hr Express Tan in Medium.
 This gives me a rich dark tan that I can see immediately, and it doesn’t all go down the drain once you take a shower.
 I also don’t notice the smell, so that is a good thing.
 However, this is not for those who haven’t used tanners before.
 It dries fast, and if you are not quick, you will leave streaks.
 I’ve used the medium and dark shades for years, and I don’t see much difference between the two colors.

-I was using SUN Laboratories by Gissee, which is also a dark tanner, but it doesn’t dry as quickly.
-The color is great, the smell is relatively light, and the wash off residue is small.
+I was using SUN Laboratories by Gissee, a dark tanner, but it doesn’t dry as quickly.
+The color is great, the smell is relatively light, and the wash-off residue is small.
 With any self-tanning product, you need to try the product on a small area, on a hidden part of your body, to make sure you will not have an allergic reaction.

 How To Apply

 After I have applied the moisturizer, I use a 2-n-1 Self-Tanning Mitt to apply the self-tanner.
 I used to apply the tanner with my hands, but the stain would get in the lines and wrinkles, and it was hard to wash off.
 I have used other mitts before, but they bled through, and my hands still got dirty.
 This one is great, and it has a strap for applying to your back also.

 Apply the tanner to the largest portion of the part of the body you are working on.
 When I start on the leg, I do the shins, going around from top to back, and then when I am sure that all of that area is covered, I’ll use what is left on the mitt to do the ankles, knees, and the tops of my feet.
 You have to be the most careful of those areas because they will look “rusty” if you have too much product.
 Then I move on to my thighs, each arm, chest, stomach, etc.